Mad Dog killings: Capture and confessions

 Based on the evidence Adinolfi provided investigators, police arrested Taborsky and Culombe "on a hunch" on February 23, 1957, and charged the two with breach of the peace pending the results of a full investigation into the murder spree.
 Investigators initially suspected Taborsky and Culombe were responsible for "one or two" murders in New York as well.
 Authorities deliberately housed the two separately, with Taborsky placed in the Hartford County jail and Culombe housed in Hartford's police barracks.
 On February 27, Culombe confessed to participating in eight holdups and six murders.
 Culombe led investigators to the murder weapon the two used to kill Kurpiewski and Janowski, which police raked out of a shallow pond.
 In Culombe's initial confession, he stated Taborsky fired all the fatal shots and that he only participated in pistol-whipping several victims and driving the pair's getaway cars.
 Police stated that Culombe possessed an "uncanny memory of details" when confessing to the crimes and gave investigators a "tour" to the various crime scenes and locations where he and Taborsky had abandoned weapons.

-While Taborsky refused to confess to any part of his involvement in the crime spree at first, jail guards at the Hartford County jail stated that Taborsky learned about Culombe's confession through reading a local newspaper and seemed "surprised" to find out about the depth of the confession.
-On March 1, Lieutenant Rome encouraged Taborsky's mother to speak to him while being surreptitiously recorded.
+While Taborsky refused to confess to any part of his involvement in the crime spree at first, jail guards at the Hartford County jail stated that Taborsky learned about Culombe's confession through reading a local newspaper and seemed "surprised" to find out about how detailed Culombe was in his confession.
+On March 1, Lieutenant Rome encouraged Taborsky's mother to speak to him while their conversation was surreptitiously recorded.
 Taborsky then confessed to the murders of Kurpiewski and Janowski.
-Taborsky eventually confessed to the rest of the murders in the spree, as well as to the 1950 murder of Louis Wolfson.
+Taborsky eventually confessed to the rest of the murders in the 1956–1957 spree, as well as to the 1950 murder of Louis Wolfson.
 Police stated that Taborsky's confession largely corroborated that of Culombe, although there were some unspecified "discrepancies".
 Later, Taborsky stated that he liked shooting his victims in the head because he was under the erroneous belief that gunshot wounds to the head would strip bullets of identifying ballistics evidence.
 Cumulatively, the robberies during the killing spree netted Taborsky and Culombe less than $400.